-IPv6 Explained: SLAAC and Neighbor Discovery
+IPv6 Explained: Multicast and MLD

 A practical series that works through IPv6 from the ground up — no assumed prior knowledge beyond basic networking.
 Covers addressing and packet structure, how SLAAC and DHCPv6 hand out addresses, how ISPs delegate prefixes and how routers subdivide and route them, transition technologies for mixed IPv4/IPv6 environments, multicast and MLD, and first-hop security mechanisms.
 Aimed at network engineers and anyone making the jump to dual-stack.